mburakergenc/PHP-Registration-Panel/README.md

 PHP-Registration-Panel
 ======================

-This repo for registration panel screen and save information about saved user.
+This repo is registration panel screen and save information about saved user.

 We will use sqlite database to store information on registrated user.